Monogram: Individual monograms

 An individual's monogram may appear in stylized form on stationery, luggage, clothing, or other personalized items.
 These monograms may have two or three letters.

 A basic 3-letter monogram has the initial of the individual's last name (surname) set larger, or with some special treatment in the center, while the first name initial appears to the left of it and the middle name initial appears to the right of it.
 There is a difference in how this is written for men and women.
 For example, if the individual's name is Mary Ann Jones, and Jones is the surname, then the arrangement of letters would be thus: MJA, with the surname initial set larger in the center, the M for Mary to the left and the A for Ann to the right.
+This style of monogram is popular in the American South and commonly used on household linens.
 Traditionally, individual monograms for men are based on the order of the name.
 The name Kyle George Martin would be written (KGM).

 Married or engaged couples may use two-letter monograms of their entwined initials, for example on wedding invitations.
 Married couples may also create three-letter monograms incorporating the initial of their shared surname.
 For example, the monogram MJA might be used for Michael and Alice Jones.
 However, monogramming etiquette for the married couple varies according to the item being monogrammed.
 Linens, for example, typically list the woman's given initial first, followed by the couple's shared surname initial and then the man's given initial (AJM).

 Monograms can often be found on custom dress shirts where they can be located in a number of different positions.

-Some personal monograms have become famous symbols in their own right and instantly recognizable to many, such as J.R.R.
+Some personal monograms have become famous symbols on their own and instantly recognizable to many, such as J.R.R.
 Tolkien's monogram.